Luming-L/Project/git.md

 set up a repository
-manipulate the contents of a repository store a repository on GitHub to make it available to others
+manipulate the contents of a repository store a repository on GitHub to make it available to others interact with our repository/repositories on GitHub toring code in repositories, and/or on GitHub

 ```bash